 - Oxycodone 5 mg, 1-2 tablets every 4-6 hours as needed - This is a narcotic pain medication for moderate to severe pain.
-It is our goal to wean our patients off this medication within the first week following surgery. - Tylenol 500 mg, 2 tablets every 8 hours - We recommend this as a baseline pain medication for the first week following surgery. - o DO NOT exceed 4000 mg of Tylenol in a 24-hour period. - Ibuprofen 200 mg, 3 tablets every 8 hours - If you can take NSAIDs, over the counter Ibuprofen can be helpful for mild to moderate pain and can replace narcotic pain medication
+Most patients will be able to wean from narcotic pain medication within a week. - Tylenol 500 mg, 2 tablets every 8 hours - o We recommend this as a baseline pain medication for the first week following surgery. - o DO NOT exceed 4000 mg of Tylenol in a 24-hour period. - Ibuprofen 200 mg, 3 tablets every 8 hours

-- Zofran (ondansetron) 4 mg, 1 tablet every 6 hours as needed for nausea - This is an anti-nausea medication that can help resolve nausea associated with anesthesia and narcotic pain medications. - Colace (stool softener) 100 mg twice daily - The use of narcotic pain medication can cause constipation.
+- o If you can take NSAIDs, over the counter Ibuprofen can be helpful for mild to moderate pain and can replace narcotic pain medication. - Zofran (ondansetron) 4 mg, 1 tablet every 6 hours as needed - This is an anti-nausea medication that can help resolve nausea associated with anesthesia and narcotic pain medications. - Colace (stool softener) 100 mg twice daily - The use of narcotic pain medication can cause constipation.
 We suggest using an overthe-counter stool softener (Colace) while taking pain medication.
-Stop taking this medication if diarrhea develops. - Resume all home medications the day after surgery. - Variations in postoperative medications may be made on an individual basis.
+Stop taking this medication if diarrhea develops. - Resume all home medications the day after surgery. - Variations in home medications may be made on an individual basis.